AyHelloWorld/cryptoshop/README.md

 ***(C)2016 @ CORRAIRE Fabrice***
 antidote1911@gmail.com

-Cryptoshop is the crypto module of [Cryptoshop-GUI](https://github.com/Antidote1911/Cryptoshop-GUI) (a full Qt5 application for use this module and GnuPG graphically.
+Cryptoshop is the crypto module of [Cryptoshop-GUI](https://github.com/Antidote1911/Cryptoshop-GUI) (a Qt5 application for use this module and GnuPG graphically.

-To install: python setup.py install

 General Specifications :
 -----------------
+To install: python setup.py install

 Cryptoshop encrypt files with one of this three algorithms in [CTR mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation):
 - [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)
 - [Serpent](https://en.wikipedia.org/wiki/Serpent_%28cipher%29)